Andrew-S-Rosen/mof-adsorbate-initializer/README.md

 2. [Zeo++](http://www.zeoplusplus.org/) version 0.3.
 To install, just download the source folder to your desired directory.
 By default, Zeo++'s OMS detection algorithm does not output the positions of each OMS and its coordinating atoms, which are needed for MAI.
 To address this, copy `network.cc` from `patches/network.cc` in the MAI base directory and replace the corresponding `network.cc` file in the base directory of Zeo++ before installation.
 The relevant changes can be found starting on line 1165.
 To use Zeo++'s' OMS detection algorithm, run `/zeo++-0.3/network -omsex filepath`, where `-omsex` requests OMS detection with extended output, and `filepath` is the path to the CIF file of the MOF.
 This will produce the required `.oms` and `.omsex` files for each MOF.

 #### Potential Energy Grids
-MAI relies on one of two programs to add adsorbates based on computed PEGs via `add_adsorbate_grid`.
+For using `add_adsorbate_grid`, MAI can read in PEGs from ASCII-based (x,y,z,E) files and cube files, as previously mentioned.
+Two programs to compute the PEGs are:
 1. [RASPA](https://www.tandfonline.com/doi/full/10.1080/08927022.2015.1010082).
 2. [PorousMaterials.jl](https://github.com/SimonEnsemble/PorousMaterials.jl).
 Refer to the PorousMaterials.jl GitHub page for installation instructions.